ethereum-oasis-op/baseline/community/community-leaders.md

 The technical steering committee (TSC) is accountable to the Project Governance Board for managing conflicts on merges and Core Dev self-organization.
 It also governs the allocation of grant money.
 And it meets regularly to set technical roadmaps and ensure progress of the community toward the ubiquitous implementation of the baseline protocol in systems of record everywhere.

+In September of 2022, Sonal Patel took over John Wolpert's TSC seat and role for the remainder of the 2021/2022 term.

 | Name                                                                               | Company                         |
 | ---------------------------------------------------------------------------------- | ------------------------------- |
 | [**Ryan Fisch**](https://www.linkedin.com/in/ryanfisch/)\*\*\*\*                   | End-Labs                        |